Last week I finally found a place in Florida to stay for our February trip.

 If you operate an AirBnB in your Canadian properties, AirBnB leaves the tax filing responsibility to the Canadian home owners.

-You are responsible to keep track of all the income you generate from operating these short term rentals and report them on your tax returns.
+You are responsible to keep track of all the income you generate from operating these short term rentals, be they villas to let or otherwise, and report them on your tax returns.